-Pollutant Source Appropriate Site-Specific BMP to be Implemented BMP Requirements Contractor shall prepare and obtain HDOT acceptance of a NOI/NPDES Permit Form F application for HDOT submittal to DOH CWB at least 30 calendar days prior to the start of Hydrotesting Activities if necessary.
+Pollutant Source Appropriate Site-Specific BMP to be Implemented BMP Requirements Hydrotesting Effluent • If work includes removing, relocation or installing waterlines, and Contractor elects to flush waterline or discharge hydrotesting effluent into State waters or drainage systems, the Contractor shall prepare and obtain HDOT acceptance of a NOI/NPDES Permit Form F application for HDOT submittal to DOH CWB at least 30 calendar days prior to the start of Hydrotesting Activities if necessary.
 Site specific BMPs will be included in the NOI/NPDES Permit Form F submittal.
+Site specific BMPs will be included in the NOI/NPDES Permit Form F submittal.
 Dewatering Effluent • If excavation or backfilling operations require dewatering, and Contractor elects to discharge dewatering effluent into State waters or existing drainage systems, Contractor shall prepare and obtain HDOT acceptance of a NOI/NPDES Permit Form G application for HDOT submittal to DOH CWB at least 30 calendar days prior to the start of Dewatering Activities if necessary.
 See Site Planning and General Practices, Dewatering Operations Section SM-17 for additional requirements.
 See Dewatering Operations SM-17.
-Other Pollutants (Including Chemicals and Pesticides) • If the Contractor elects to apply pesticides directly over water, Contractor shall prepare and obtain HDOT acceptance of a NOI/NPDES Permit Form M application for HDOT submittal to DOH CWB at least 30 days prior to the start of pesticide application activities.
-N/A
+Site specific BMPs will be included in the NOI/NPDES Permit Form G submittal.
+Other Pollutants (Including Chemicals and Pesticides) If the Contractor elects to apply pesticides directly over water, Contractor shall prepare and Site specific BMPs will be included in the NOI/NPDES Permit

+Pollutant Source Appropriate Site-Specific BMP to be Implemented BMP Requirements obtain HDOT acceptance of a NOI/NPDES Permit Form M application for HDOT submittal to DOH CWB at least 30 days prior to the start of pesticide application activities.
+Form M submittal.